Philippines

 Wrist-slaps in New Jersey; China tries to sever chains

 First, the good news.
 New Jersey‘s geolocation and age-verification technology is catching underage gamblers.
-The bad news is that wannabe adolescent Phil Iveys are getting onto casino Internet sites and wagering.
+The bad tropicana_havananews is that wannabe adolescent Phil Iveys are getting onto casino Internet sites and wagering.
 So are self-excluded players.
-The New Jersey Division of Gaming … Continue reading
+The New Jersey Division of Gaming Enforcement filed 117 counts of such violations, including 66 juveniles playing on the Borgata Web site.
+The casinos don’t have to worry about their pocketbooks: The DGE slapped their wrists with a collective $14,400 in fines ($5,000 for Borgata, $2,200 for Tropicana Atlantic City and $7,200 for Resorts Atlantic City).

 It’s Galaxy’s turn to take a hit; Tohono O’odham file suit